 - Insert the candy thermometer and bring to a boil.
 Stir constantly until the thermometer reaches 300 degrees.

-- Once at 300 degrees, remove from heat and transfer immediately to a baking pan (lined with wax paper or sprayed with nonstick).
+- Once at 300 degrees, remove from heat and transfer immediately to a baking pan (lined with parchment paper).

-- Allow it to sit until hardened (about 2 hours).
+- Allow it to sit until hardened (about 2 hours on the counter or 30 min in the freezer).
 Make sure to cover it while it sits.

 - Once hardened lift the pan up and drop straight down to crack the glass.
 Repeat until you have fragments at a desired size.